93% of organizations now involve the C-suite in comp decisions. Are your legacy tools holding you back? Join our webinar on March 19th.

 TBC

-As of our most recent update, there is no known transposition activity in Denmark.
-However, the country has current legislation in effect.
-The existing legislation, dating from 2006, requires employers with 35 or more employees to provide employees with a pay report.
+The country also has current legislation in effect, requiring employers with 35 or more employees to provide employees with a pay report.

 TBC